Alexander Stewart (moderator): Life

 He was professor of divinity at St Andrews University.
 Following the death of James Donaldson (classical scholar) in March 1915 Stewart was made principal of the university.

 Following a brief illness he died on 21 July 1915 having served only a few months in the role of principal.
 He is buried in the burial grounds of St Andrews Cathedral.
-The grave lies to the north-east of St Rule's Tower in the centre of the graveyard.

 Family

-He was married to Isabella Meston (died 1907).
+In July 1874, at St Machar's Cathedral in Aberdeen, he was married to Isabella Meston (1849-1907).